-Besides, most alternatives have their own issues, like how dried fruit is sugar dense and canned fruit could be impacted by chemicals in the can.
-Such problems suggest that frozen fruit shouldn’t be healthy either.
+Most alternative “fruity snacks” have their own issues, like how dried fruit is sugar dense and canned fruit could be impacted by chemicals in the can or soaked in corn syrup.
+Such problems suggest that frozen fruit might not be healthy either.

 Frozen fruit also never thaws correctly.
 It’s always mushy because of how freezing affects the cell walls.
 Such patterns suggest that the health benefits might be decreased too.